lingthio/signinghub_api/README.rst

 I'm sharing this code example to provide a code illustration to other developers.

-Though this code example is in Python (using the Flask application framework), it still illustrates the API for developers in other programming languages.
+Though this code example is in Python (using the Flask application framework), it illustrates the API for developers using other programming languages.

 Code organization
 =================
-* ``signinghub_api`` contains a simple wrapper for the SigningHub API.
+* ``signinghub_api/`` contains a simple wrapper for the SigningHub API.
-* ``example_app`` contains a simple Flask application that calls the wrapper.
+* ``example_app/`` contains a simple Flask application that calls the wrapper.
 * ``runserver.py`` starts a development web server that serves the Flask application.